St Andrew's Presbyterian Memorial Church, Innisfail: Second church building

 All materials used in the building were purchased locally or through local agents and all work carried out was by the local tradesmen.
 The church furnishings comprised 24 silky oak polished pews, maple communion table and chairs, polished lectern, marble baptismal font and a polished maple, plate glass sliding door hymn book press.
 Installed on the choir floor was a double manual Hammond electric organ with tone cabinet and book rests for the choir.
 Internally the building was lined with diagonally sheeted tulip oaks walls in a natural finish, polished Johnstone River hardwood floor in the church with blue carpeting the full length of the center aisle, and blue rubber flooring to all staircases.

 The chancel end of the church featured a patterned screen wall with green glass inserts and a softly illuminated gold finished cross surmounting a polished copper flower bowl.
 Natural light was provided by triangular side dormer windows positioned between the main trusses, triangular front windows surrounding a triangular brickwork panel and three triangular tinted fibreglass rooflights.
 By night it was lit by indirect fluorescent lights housed in pelmets along the side wall and spot lights in the lighting baffles at the apex.

 The hall was furnished with laminate covered kitchen cabinets and lit with fluorescent lighting.
 The minister's vestry was located at the north-west corner with polished table, chairs and telephone.
 An open side vestibule located below the three dormer windows to the northern side of the nave completes the ground floor and is suitable for entrance to the building in wet weather.

-In 1976-1977, the Congregational, Methodist and Presbyterian Churches amalgamated as the Uniting Church in Australia.
-This formally changed the title of the church from Presbyterian to Uniting Church.
-On 1 February 1986, cyclone Winifred crossed the Queensland coast causing damage to the church and forcing the congregation to attend services at the East Innisfail State Primary School while the proceeds from fundraising were put towards church repairs.
-However, rather than repair the church, the cost of which was estimated as extremely high, the Uniting Church gave the building to the Johnstone Shire Council in exchange for a block of land in Scullen Avenue.
+In 1976–1977, the Congregational, Methodist and Presbyterian Churches amalgamated as the Uniting Church in Australia.
+This formally changed the title of the former church from Presbyterian to Uniting Church.
+On 1 February 1986, Cyclone Winifred crossed the Queensland coast causing damage to the former church and forcing the congregation to attend services at the East Innisfail State Primary School while the proceeds from fundraising were put towards church repairs.
+However, rather than repair the former church, the cost of which was estimated as extremely high, the Uniting Church gave the building to the Johnstone Shire Council in exchange for a block of land in Scullen Avenue.
 Using the insurance money collected as a result of the cyclone damage, the congregation erected a new church on this site.